6 Tips for Your Independent Expenditure Campaign

 Don't Make the Wrong Move with Your Independent Expenditure Campaign

-• Do no harm (to your candidate).
+Do no harm (to your candidate).
 A poorly run IE campaign can hurt more than it helps.
 Make sure you are working with attorneys and a professional team to understand the right message and applicable laws to your campaign.

 4. Work with other independent expenditures.
 Sometimes other like-minded groups have already thought out the execution and will do their own thing.
-In most places it is legal for groups to coordinate with each other, just not with the candidate’s campaign.
+In most places, it is legal for groups to coordinate with each other, just not with the candidate’s campaign.
 Getting groups to share assets (polling research, photos, etc.) can be a huge benefit and cost-saver.

 5. Start early.
 A real independent expenditure effort takes time and usually more time than you think.
 Don’t think you can put it all together in a couple weeks and make a real difference.

 6. Be prepared for funding to come late.
-No matter how well thought out your plan is, your money will come in late.
+No matter how well thought out your plan is, money will come in late.
 It always does.
 Be prepared for that.

 Every season we see campaigns at all levels that can't make it across the finish line.
 That is where a well-run and focused independent expenditure can really make difference.